 As she continued up the stairs I watched her and I could see up her dress.
 She was wearing white hose and it looked as if she sported black panties under the hose.
 She said, "Well, I'll see you at Marie's later."

-I realized she was talking about a woman named Marie Huff.
+I realized she was talking about a woman named Marie Huff (with whom I attended law school in the early 1980s).
 Apparently Ellen was later going to go to a party at Marie's.

 I walked back over to the chairs where I had earlier been sitting.
-A table was now there and next to it were standing two fellows whom I knew from high school, Ramo and Shaw.
-Ramo smiled and asked me what I had been doing; I answered, "Just talking to broads."
+A table was now there and next to it were standing two fellows whom I knew from high school, Ramo Roberts and Jim Shaw.
+When Ramo smiled and asked me what I had been doing, I answered, "Just talking to broads."

 I remembered I had never gotten along well with Shaw, but Ramo was glad to see me and I was glad to see him.
 I wanted to find out how he had been.
 They were drinking something out of cups, but I was unsure what.
 I thought it might be alcohol.
 I was unsure whether I had stopped drinking alcohol.
 Whether I should drink something alcoholic if I had the opportunity was a bit of a dilemma.